Practice 2: Maldonado fastest as rain arrives in force at Hockenheim

 20 July, 2012

-Jul.20 (Apex) The afternoon session at Hockenheim started with rain bucketing down, then it stopped and the track started to dry rapidly but 50 minutes into the session, just as the times were dropping, and slicks were being considered, the heavens opened up again and after the ninety minutes it was Pastor Maldonado who topped the timing screens in the Williams FW34.
+Jul.20 (GP247) The afternoon session at Hockenheim started with rain bucketing down, then it stopped and the track started to dry rapidly but 50 minutes into the session, just as the times were dropping, and slicks were being considered, the heavens opened up again and after the ninety minutes it was Pastor Maldonado who topped the timing screens in the Williams FW34.

 The second free practice, of the German Grand Prix weekend, ended dramatically as local hero and legend, Michael Schumacher clipped synthetic grass on the exit of Mobil 1 Kurve and slammed the wall on the grand stand side on entry in to the stadium.